Dewalian/Dewalian/README.md

   <td valign="text-top">
 VOID is a topdown shooter endless game, where you are a lone spaceship in vast void of space, trying to survive against hordes of aliens.
 You knew you don't have a chance, but you kept going until the end.
 I created this game myself in a week, where I also draws all the art assets.
   <td valign="text-top">
-What if the classic game Pong is played cooperatively, but at the same time you have to play a rhythm game!?
-Welcome to RhythmPong Coop!
-A wild idea that I had that i just couldn't resist to make it, this game was a lot of fun to make.
-I also created this game myself in about a week.
+Rotate the stage to lead the ball to the next stage, and rotate it again, and to the next stage, and....so on.
+Where does the ball wants to go?
+Where does the wooden square leads the ball to?
+Does it ever ends?
+It's Unpathed.
+I programmed this game myself in only 5 days.
+It currently doesn't have a UI and Audio, but it's playable.
   </td>
   </tr>